 This Needs Assessment has been developed in accordance with the Public Health England JSNA Support Pack and NICE guidelines.
 The findings of this Needs Assessment, along with the Adult Drug Treatment and Alcohol Needs Assessment will provide the evidence base for the local Commissioning Strategy and will ensure that the redesign of drug treatment provision will be evidence led.

-Young Peoples Substance Use Needs Assessment 2022_23This is the twentieth annual Drug Related Deaths report for Cornwall and the Isles of Scilly, covering the calendar year 2022.
+Young Peoples Substance Use Needs Assessment 2022_23This is the annual Drug Related Deaths report for Cornwall and the Isles of Scilly, covering the calendar year 2023.
 It follows the guidance and requirements by the Department of Health and the Home Office for all Areas to have in place a system of recording and conducting confidential inquiries into drug related deaths within their specific areas.

-Drug Related Death report 2022This report showcases the work done locally in support of the Government Drug Strategy ‘From Harm to Hope’
+This report showcases the work done locally in support of the Government Drug Strategy ‘From Harm to Hope’

 Drug Strategy – One Year OnThe needs assessment aims to provide a shared understanding of local need in relation to domestic abuse and sexual violence, to inform the development of local services and enable everyone affected by domestic abuse and sexual violence to have their needs met more effectively.
 It provides answers to the following questions: